cowniflow/TLM/README.md

 ### plotting.py

-This script creates timeseries plot of lake and drained area fractions; as well as a gif of each ensemble run.
+This script creates timeseries plotq of lake and drained area fractions for the ensemble, including the ensemble mean and standard deviation.

+### animations.py

+This script creates a folder with spatial plots (as .png files) of the lakes for each ensemble run and combines them into a gif and an mp4 file.

 ## Running the scripts